How to choose and configure Hugo’s AI Model

 Data retention and compliance expectations

-For supported configurations, Crisp is designed to process AI requests with strict data-handling requirements, including configurations where provider-side data retention is not used.
+Crisp offers supported configurations designed for strict data-handling requirements, including configurations where provider-side data retention is not used.

-If your company has specific compliance requirements, confirm the selected model, region, and data processing expectations with your internal legal or security team before going live.
+When your organization has specific compliance requirements, confirm the selected model, region, and data-processing expectations with your legal or security team before going live.

 Enable Hugo’s built-in fallback model